Prillan/telegram-bot-edsl/README.md

 ### Run the bot with long polling

-This is a lotot easier and you only need the bot token and the bot user name.
+This is a lot easier and you only need the bot token and the bot user name.

 ```haskell